rohit98963/superhero-hunter-app/README.md

 # superhero-hunter-app
-Created a superhero hunter app by using vanilla javascript
+Created a suuuperhero hunter app by using vanilla javascript